 TGay editor: modify the three paragraphes at P263L25 of D2.1 as follows (CID 3455):

-If the ComeBack Delay field of the MIMO BF Feedback frame received from the responder is set to a nonzero value, the initiator shall send a MIMO BF Poll frame to the responder immediately after the responder’s comeback delay has elapsed subject to the DMG channel access rules in a DTI.
+If the ComeBack Delay field of the MIMO BF Feedback frame received from the responder is set to a nonzero value, the initiator shall send a MIMO BF Poll frame with the SU/MU field set to 1 and the Poll Type field set to 0 to the responder immediately after the responder’s comeback delay has elapsed subject to the DMG channel access rules in a DTI.
 In this case, the responder shall respond with a MIMO BF Feedback frame which contains MU-MIMO BF feedback.